DeepBrainChain/DeepBrainChain-MainChain/docs/staking_dbc_and_voting_EN_deep_dive.md

 ### Bonding and Unbonding

-When DBC is added to the test wallet it is unbonded.
+When DBC is added to the wallet it is unbonded.
 Bonding the DBC makes it available for staking to a validator.
 Always be sure to leave a few DBC unbonded (transferrable) to pay for fees when nominating or making other changes.

 #### Bonding